 It’s your responsibility to disconnect all your utilities when you’re moving out of a rental property.
 This includes:

-Inform your utilities providers as early as possible of your vacating date, otherwise you may be charged for the next billing period.
+Inform your utility providers as early as possible of your vacating date, otherwise, you may be charged for the next billing period.

 Remember to update your address for any mail you may receive as well.
 You can leave a forwarding address with your property manager, but we also recommend using Australia Post’s mail redirection service.

 5. Ensure all payments are up to date and return keys on time

 A vacate date will be arranged as soon as you give notice to your property manager that you’ll be moving out of a rental property.
 This will be the date on which you return your keys and finalise the tenancy.
 Make sure you adhere to this date and have all your preparations made so you can return the keys on time.

 You should also ensure that all payments are up to date.
 Check with your property manager if you’re unsure whether you have any outstanding payments.

 Rent is payable until the date you return your keys; don’t rely on your bond to cover your final rent payments, as the entire bond is held until the tenancy has been finalised.
 It will only be used to cover additional cleaning, repairs or outstanding amounts if required.